oskariorg/oskari-docs/md/documentation/development-environment.md

 [analysis](/documentation/backend/enabling-analyse) modules, which depend on a functional and customized GeoServer installation.

-Currently, the customized GeoServer configuration data directory is stored in the `oskari-server/content-resources/config/geoserver/data`, and the `oskari-server/geoserver-ext` module collection contains various GeoServer extension Maven projects, which need to be built according to the module documentation referred to above.
+Currently, the customized GeoServer configuration data directory can be found inside the [Jetty bundle](/download) under `{JETTY_HOME}/geoserver_data`.
+`oskari-server/geoserver-ext` module collection contains various GeoServer extension Maven projects, which need to be built according to the module documentation referred to above (prebuilt on the Jetty bundle).

 * * *